 Finding the right clothing manufacturers to start a clothing line can be a make-it-or-break-it decision for the future of your apparel brand business.
 For those who have never sought out clothing manufacturing companies, there are many resources available to help guide you on your way to finding the right manufacturer for you.
-In this post, you’ll get an overview of the best ways to find the perfect clothing manufacturer for your next project, as well as get access to our directory of over 50 factories to help you get started launching your clothing business.
+In this post, you’ll get an overview of the best ways to find the perfect clothing manufacturer for your next project, as well as get access to our free clothing manufacturers directory and our premium clothing manufacturers directory to help you get started launching your clothing business.

 Domestic vs. Overseas Clothing Manufacturers